PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

-# 02 - Install Debian OS
+# 02 - Install Debian OS and Setup RAID
 *Set aside a couple hours.*

 Before we get started, a few things: